 - Affordable: Create effective barriers with inexpensive, readily available materials.

-Why You Need a DIY Pet Gate for Cats
+Why You Might Need a Cat Gate

 - Protect Your Stuff: Has your cat “redecorated” a plant pot or scratched your sofa?
 A gate protects rooms, saving your furniture.